timjsmith24/WA_LAB5/README.md

 ## Requirements

-This script was written to use the python version 2.7 that comes installed default with mac os.
+This script was written to use python version 2.7 that comes installed default with mac os.
 To preform a ssh connection to network devices the paramiko module will need to be installed.
 This module is needed in order to run this script.
 Please see the Setup Section at the bottom for instructions on installing the needed module.

-With paramiko installed open wa_lab.py with a text editor and edit lines 11-13 with the APs IP address, username, and user password. lines 14-15 allow you to set the random min and max times that will be used in the script.
+With paramiko installed, open wa_lab.py with a text editor and edit lines 11-13 with the APs IP address, username, and user password. lines 14-15 allow you to set the random min and max times that will be used in the script.
 Once these lines are edited to your liking you can save the updated script.

 ```python